12 min read

 Base: $42/hr × 40 hrs = $1,680/week.
 OT: $63/hr × 10 hrs = $630/week.
 Weekly gross wages: $2,310.
 No per diem (local worker).
 Annual wages (50 weeks): $115,500.
 No state income tax (Texas).
 Total compensation: $115,500.

-Example 3 — Cable technician, first year, NoVA DC build, travel from North Carolina:
+Example 3 — Cable technician, first year, NoVA DC build, travel from North Carolina.
+Recalculate this with the actual hourly rate, scheduled hours, per-diem policy, and assignment length:

 📊 Explore Salary Data